 - Citigroup Inc.’s sale of Citi Cards Japan;

-- Virtu Financial LLC, a New York-based global electronic market-making firm, in its strategic minority investment in SBI Japannext Co., Ltd., a Japan-based proprietary trading system;
+- Virtu Financial LLC, in its strategic minority investment in SBI Japannext Co., Ltd., a Japan-based proprietary trading system;

-- Citigroup Inc.'s sale of its controlling interest in Nikko Asset Management;
+- Citigroup Inc.’s sale of its controlling interest in Nikko Asset Management, one of Japan’s leading asset management companies;

-- Nissay Dowa Insurance C., Ltd.'s business combination transaction to form one of the largest non-life insurance companies in the world; and
+- Nissay Dowa Insurance Co., Ltd.’s business combination transaction to form one of the largest non-life insurance companies in the world; and

 - Mitsubishi Tokyo Financial Group, Inc.’s merger with UFJ Holdings, Inc. to form one of the largest financial institutions in the world.

-Tong's work has earned him recognition as a leading capital markets lawyer in Japan by Chambers and Partners, Legal 500, IFLR1000 and Who's Who Legal, as well as a leading corporate/M&A lawyer in Japan by Chambers and Partners and IFLR1000.
-He has recently authored several articles and memoranda, including:
+Tong’s work has earned him recognition as a leading lawyer in Japan by Chambers and Partners, Legal 500, IFLR1000, Best Lawyers and Who’s Who Legal.
+He has authored several articles and memoranda, including:

 - “U.S. Securities Laws in the Context of Business Combinations among Japanese Companies: Q&As on SEC Registration Requirements and Exemptions Thereto (日本企業の組織再編で留意したい米国証券法上の規定~証券の登録義務と その免除規定に関するQ&A~)” which was published in Japanese in Journal of the Japanese Institute of International Business Law, Vol.39, No.12 (December 2011);